mcquo011/Social-Network-Api/README.md

 The server should now be running on the specified port (e.g., http://localhost:3001).

-With the server running, you can use a REST to send HTTP requests to the API endpoints.
+With the server running, you can use Insomnia to send HTTP requests to the API endpoints.

 Watch the [walkthrough video]() to see the routes.